Market Scouting and Metrics-Driven Market Validation

 The approach

-Market Scouting suggests the following process to startups:
+Market Scouting suggests the following process to build a hypotheses tree:

 | ![]() |

-This is not a step-by-step approach; rather, you navigate up and down this list and constantly explore new options as you go.
+This is not a linear approach where you follow the steps and are done once you've reached the bottom; rather, you navigate up and down this list and constantly explore new options as you go.
 After a few iterations, you'll have a reasonably good understanding of how your technology can be commercialized.

 Obviously, every step needs a bit of preparation and some know-how.
-The MDMV manual, available to customers, describes these.
-In addition, an MDMV software tool helps developing options and navigating the tree.
+The Market Scouting / MDMV manual, available to customers, describes these.
+In addition, a software tool helps developing options and navigating the tree.

 Why it works